Let’s Speak Your Language

 confronting jargon in legal service

-I speak law.
-I speak business.
-And I speak software.
-But I often tell my clients that it’s my job to learn their language, not their job to learn mine.
+I speak law, I speak business, and I speak software.
+But as I often tell my clients: it’s my job to speak your language, not your job to learn mine.
 I mean that in two primary ways:

-2. I want to keep legal, business, and computing jargon to a minimum, to make sure what I say and write is as clear as possible to as many client personnel as possible, and to make sure they’re comfortable expressing their own thoughts, questions, and criticisms in response.
+2. I want to keep legal, business, and computing jargon to a minimum, to make sure what I say and write is as clear as possible to as many of my client's people as possible.

 Whenever I can, I seek the benefits of this approach to language in the legal terms and policies I draft for clients, as well.
 My Flipped Form concept addresses that practice.